 We like flannel shirts for all kinds of stuff.
-We like ’em for everyday use, for camping, for wearing to the range, for wearing to them to the range, hell some of our guys have worn them on missions in places where there isn’t any good toilet paper and assholes sometime shoot at ya.
+We like ’em for everyday use, for camping, for wearing to the range, for wearing to them to the range, hell some of our guys have worn them on missions in places where there isn’t any good toilet paper and assholes sometimes shoot at ya.

 But we digress.
 Here are 3 brands of flannel we think is worth your time to check out.
 Are they the best flannel shirts out there?
 Not having worn them all (and having a wide range of tastes in our Minion lineup), we cannot answer that.
 We can say at least some of us have worn all of these and liked ’em plenty.

-1. Concealed Carry flannel shirts: Tactical Distributors Tombstone Flannel.
+2. Concealed Carry flannel shirts: Tombstone Flannel

 TD describes ’em,